florakth/Data-preprocessing/README.md

 Enviroment: OpenCV, Python3, Numpy

-Camera calibration inludes two situations: genral webcamera and fisheye camera For each one, we need recording chessboard images with different positions and different views, please refer to the images folder.
+Camera calibration inludes two situations: genral webcamera and fisheye camera.

+For each one, we need recording chessboard images with different positions and different views, please refer to the images folder.

 To get matrix from the chessboard images: